Diocese of Aberdeen: History of the diocese

-The likely mythic origins of the diocese are found in the cathedral's chartulary which identified the early bishops—Bean, Denortius, Cormac and Nectan—with Mortlach, in present-day Moray.
+The diocese’s likely mythic origins are recorded in the cathedral’s chartulary, associating its early bishops—Bean, Denortius, Cormac, and Nectan—with Mortlach in present‑day Moray.
 This tradition rests on a series of early charters that are acknowledged to be false.
 These charters allowed Hector Boece to construct a history that had successive Mortlach bishops, culminating with its fourth prelate, Nectan, who would then move his see to Aberdeen.
 Beyond his appearance in one of these spurious charters, Nectan is only once documented as bishop of Aberdeen—in a small note (c.
 1132) found in the Book of Deer.
 Nevertheless, Mortlach did possess early ecclesiastical significance.
 A Papal Bull of 1157 by Pope Adrian IV confirmed the existence of a monasterium at Mortlach along with five attendant churches as part of the diocese of Aberdeen.
 By the 11th century, this type of organisation was characteristic of Culdee (Céli Dé) settlements—the Culdees resembled communities of secular priests ministering to local populations but directed from the central mother church (the monasterium).

 Pope Adrian IV's bull of 1157 also confirmed to Bishop Edward the churches of Aberdeen, St Machar and St Nicholas, together with the town of Old Aberdeen and other lands.
-The bull authorised bishop Edward to establish a chapter in his cathedral, giving him the choice of introducing regular or secular canons as his clergy but nothing immediately came of this.
+The bull authorised bishop Edward to establish a chapter in his cathedral, giving him the choice of introducing regular or secular canons as his clergy, but nothing immediately came of this.
 The lack of a means of funding a fully functioning unit of clerics may have accounted for this.
-Reforms in the 12th century were partially driven by local landowners who provided churches and priests leading to a diminished importance of mother churches.
-The strongest stimulus for change took place under the influence of King David I. He introduced an ordinance that guaranteed the rights of the parochial churches and their priests who were to be sustained by the collection of teinds.
-Consequentially, and particularly in areas of extensive feudal expansion by Anglo-Norman lords (such as in the diocese of Aberdeen), geographically based and viable parochial entities emerged within the diocese.
-These local lords—with some regard for the hereafter—granted their right of patronage over parish churches to the cathedral or a monastery of their choosing.
-This, combined with the establishment of new monasteries, considerably impacted upon the Culdee mother churches and pendicle churches.
-Some were reduced to ordinary parish churches, such as Mortlach and Cabrach, while others, more rarely, transformed into organisations that more closely resembled their former existence.
+Reforms in the 12th century were partially driven by local landowners who provided churches and priests, leading to a diminished importance of mother churches.
+The strongest stimulus for change happened under the influence of King David I. He introduced an ordinance that guaranteed the rights of the parochial churches and their priests who were to be sustained by the collection of teinds.
+Consequently, and particularly in areas of extensive feudal expansion by Anglo-Norman lords (such as in the diocese of Aberdeen), geographically based and viable parochial entities emerged within the diocese.
+These local lords—with some regard for the afterlife—granted their right of patronage over parish churches to the cathedral or a monastery of their choosing.
+This, combined with the establishment of new monasteries, considerably impacted the Culdee mother churches and pendicle churches.
+Some were reduced to ordinary parish churches, such as Mortlach and Cabrach, while others, more rarely, were transformed into organisations that more closely resembled their former existence.
 For instance, Monymusk became a house of Augustinian canons regular.